Premier Manager 2

-Premier Manager 2, also known as PM2, is a football management simulator video game for the Amiga, Atari ST, and DOS platforms.
-It was released in 1993 by Gremlin Interactive.
+Premier Manager 2, also known as PM2, is an association football management simulator video game developed by Realms of Fantasy for the Amiga, Atari ST, and MS-DOS.
+It was published in 1993 by Gremlin Interactive.
 The objective of the game is to manage a football club successfully within the top five divisions in the English football league system.
-It is preceded by Premier Manager and followed by Premier Manager 3.
+It was preceded by Premier Manager and followed by Premier Manager 3.

-Format
+Gameplay

 Premier Manager 2 follows on from Premier Manager and uses the same situation for the game.
 The user gets to choose one of the Conference League teams to join as manager.
 They then must manage the team's players and tactics to win matches.
 The team can play in both the league and cup competitions.